Mgraciaverdura/reviews_NLP/README.md

 Some outliers have some speficities like a special mention to an actor, or a more critical analysis of technical and thematic content.

-*All the documents*
+*src : All the documents*

-- *data_clean.ipynb* : Getting information and data cleaning.
+- *data_cleaning.py* : Getting information and data cleaning.

 I found information in GuideBox's API, IMDb's API and scrapying with Selenium IMDb's website.

 - *main.py* : working with Natural Processing Language.
 I tried TfidfVectorizer (SKlearn), UMAP and HDBSCAN.

-- *clustering_kmeans.ipynb*

-I tried TfidVectorizer (SKlearn) and clustering with Kmeans.
+- *functions.py* : all the functions used for this project.